seytech-devops/cohort23_1/Projects/README.md

     - DBA TEam
     - QA
     - Networking Team
+- This is a remote job, will that work?
+- This is a hybrid postion, will that work?

 # Ask questions to interviewer
 - About the company
 - About the tech, tool.